Cut Paperwork, Not Care.

 “Prior authorization won’t be fixed by technology alone.
 It requires the entire healthcare system to work together to solve real-world challenges.”

 That is exactly what a shared hub makes possible.
 Smart Health Network has pledged to support the CMS Health Technology Ecosystem — and we’re building the connective layer that turns each organization’s readiness into working, cross-sector exchange.
 The payers and providers preparing for 2027 can connect once and reach everyone, instead of building one-to-one, plan by plan.
+The nation’s major payers have also publicly pledged to streamline prior authorization on the same timeline — one connection supports both the mandate and the pledge.
+And the deadline is only the first mandate the rails absorb: on the network, a new requirement becomes a network release, not another bespoke compliance build.

 The Rural Health Transformation Program is the on-ramp.